Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 = D: Glitchless Ruleset

 == D.1: Glitchless Runs
 #formatNote[D.1.note) Glitches are only allowed in glitchless on a case-by-case basis.
 What differentiates a glitch from a technique is nebulous, but is generally defined by if it can be done unintentionally.
 In terms of legalising a glitch, it is generally done by the mod team's discretion of how severely they stray from the “spirit of the game” as seen by the general Minecraft community, whether they make the speedruns more or less fun to play, and how easy it is to perform accidentally.
-In general, one should err on the side of caution in terms of if something is a glitch or a technique; it is highly encouraged to open a thread and ask if a technique quantifies as a glitch, and if not, if it will be allowed in glitchless runs.]\
+In general, one should err on the side of caution in terms of if something is a glitch or a technique; it is highly encouraged to open a thread and ask if a technique qualifies as a glitch and if it will be allowed in glitchless runs.]\
 \
 D.1.1) Only these glitches may be used during glitchless runs.
 - This constitutes: